 If you are unable to view a photo on your computer, it could have been corrupted or damaged.
 Sometimes you find part of the image broken and it does not show at all.
 Reasons vary.
 Try some of these tools to get it repaired.
 Note that it’s best to make a copy of the photo before you start, just in case.

 File Repair: File Repair is a free yet powerful tool to repair your corrupted files.
 It scans the damaged file and extracts maximum data from it to a new usable file.
 JPEG, GIF, TIFF, BMP, PNG, and RAW images are supported.

 Stellar JPEG Repair: It is a powerful repair software that helps fix corrupted or damaged photographs (in JPEG or JPG format) and image files without modifying their original formatting.
 Compatible with Windows and Mac.
 Free trial available to scan and preview files, $39 to buy.

 Picture Doctor: A professional tool for repairing damaged or corrupted JPEG and Adobe Photoshop PSD files.
 The trial version is free and allows you to evaluate whether files can be recovered or not.
 The full version requires $99 to buy to save repaired images.
 Windows only.

 Remo Repair Video: In case you are a videographer who uses a camcorder or an action camera to shot videos.
-Then you might need Remo Repair — a great tool for fixing corrupt MOV and MP4 files (including GoPro cameras).
+Then you might need Remo Repair — a great tool for fixing corrupt MOV and MP4 files (including GoPro).
 Free trial available, $69.97 to buy.
 Compatible with both Windows and macOS.